 This device was kindly loaned by Richard Wain (an H.B.S.A. & L.E.R.A. member) and is owned by his daughter Suzanne who lives in the U.S.A.

-Although not exactly part of our remit, this sub-target device is most unusual and should be directly compared with the British sub-target device designed to be attached to the S.M.L.E. rifle.
+Although not exactly part of our remit, this sub-target device is most unusual and should be directly compared with the British sub-target device designed to be attached to the Magazine Lee-Enfield and S.M.L.E. rifles.

 Firstly, the famous 1896 rifle to which the device attaches